AnujYadav2003/ConnectSphere_Backend/README.md

 # ConnectSphere

 ConnectSphere is a backend application built using Spring Boot, Java, and MySQL.
-It provides RESTful APIs for social networking features such as creating accounts, posting content, interacting with users, and sending messages.
+It provides RESTful APIs for social networking features such as creating accounts, posting content, interacting with users.
 It leverages JWT for secure authentication and offers a robust and scalable backend solution.

 ---